image

 Operator

-[Operator Instructions] And your first question comes from the line of Paul Newsome with Piper Sandler. .
+And your first question comes from the line of Paul Newsome with Piper Sandler..

-So obviously, the theme today with brokers is the excellent margin control that everyone's had.
+So obviously, the theme today with brokers is that the excellent margin control that everyone's had.

 John Haley

-Obviously, we're looking at a changing political environment, well, with the ACA possibly being affected by a [ coverage ], any thoughts on that business and the outlook, just given the changing regulatory environment?.
+Obviously, we're looking at a changing political environment well with the ACA possibly being affected by a quarterly, any thoughts on that business and the outlook, just given the changing regulatory environment?.

 John Haley